-Not recommended.
+This is not recommended.
 Not only will you have to have specific tools and batteries required for the task, but you will also need to be careful not to short out the motherboard of the unit.
 The motherboard is the brain in the unit and is very easy to burn simply by touching the wrong parts.
 The cost of a new motherboard far exceeds the cost of the batteries.
-A motherboard can cost up to $1,250 while batteries from $50 to $85 each.
+A motherboard can cost up to $1,250 while batteries cost between $50 to $85 each.

 Can I install my own stair lift?

 Most reputable manufacturers will not allow dealers to sell units without installation.
 Avoid buying a unit online.
 This is a very expensive investment which deserves to be installed by professionals who specialize in stair lifts.
 Avoid contractors or jack of all trades.
 Stick with companies who do this full time and do not outsource their employees.
 Improper installation can lead to serious safety issues and even death.